Linaclotide

 Summary

-• Linaclotide (Linzess) is indicated for the treatment of irritable bowel syndrome with constipation (IBS-C), chronic idiopathic constipation (CIC) in adults, and functional constipation (FC) in pediatric patients aged 6 to 17 years.
-It demonstrates substantial efficacy across these conditions, particularly notable for its effectiveness at relieving abdominal bloating among FDA-licensed drugs for IBS-C.
+• Linzess (linaclotide) is indicated for the treatment of irritable bowel syndrome with constipation (IBS-C) in adults, the treatment of chronic idiopathic constipation (CIC) in adults, and the treatment of functional constipation (FC) in pediatric patients 6 to 17 years of age.

 Product Monograph / Prescribing Information